2025 Solar Incentives Guide for West Pensacola, FL - Tax Credits & Rebates

 Federal Solar Incentives

 The ITC can be applied to a solar system installed on your primary or secondary residence in the United States.
 The solar system has to have been installed after January 1, 2006, on a property you own for you to claim the credit.
-Initially, the ITC applied to 30% of all installation costs (panels, equipment, labor and accessories), although the amount has fluctuated over time between 26-30%.
+Initially, the ITC applied to 30% of all installation costs (panels, equipment, labor and accessories), although the covered amount has fluctuated slightly over the years between 26-30%.
 The amount you qualify for will depend on when your solar system was installed.
-There is no cap on the amount you can claim.
+There is no cap on the claim amount.

 Click here to learn more about the new Inflation Reduction Act.
-Your local West Pensacola solar panel company can answer any questions you have and explain how the new Clean Energy Credit applies to you.
+Your local West Pensacola solar panel installation experts can answer any questions you have and explain how the new Clean Energy Credit will apply to you.

 State & Local Solar Incentives